timmyichen/cspp/drafts/_sources/unit1/u0104-mixtypes.rst

 	:answer_c: Float
 	:feedback_a: Remember that a boolean is True/False, which isn't in this expression.
 	:feedback_b: Which is greater, Floats or Integers?
-	:feedback_c: The float turns everything into an integer!
+	:feedback_c: The float turns everything into a float!

 	What datatype will result from the following expression? ``4 * 2.0``